YayoKB/kateblake/README.md

 ## Todos/nice to haves

+- Change Favicon
+- Implement OpenGraph tags for better sharing on social media
+- Link to view/download my CV
 - Implement a colour picker to let users choose their own theme colour
 - Add a dropdown for colour blind users to switch to a more accessible palette
 - Add more "whimsical" things (as Joshua W. Comeau calls it)
+- Section on the readme to credit where I got my icons/SVGs/techniques from

 ## Project Structure